ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/admin/install.rst

 Uninstall
 ~~~~~~~~~~~~~~

-Uninstalling the product can be done using the ``. / Uninstall.sh`` script in the installation package.
+Uninstalling the product can be done using the ``./Uninstall.sh`` script in the installation package.

 .. code-block:: bash